rnadigital/agentcloud/README.md

 ## License

-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the GNU Affero General Public License, version 3 only.

 ## Changelog